Ewan-Sharp/Multiplayer-Assignment/README.md

 2. paste the resources folder, image files and sound files into the build folder of the clientside code

 3. paste the .cpp and .h files into the src folder of the client side code

+There has been a server side code folder included that may be usable instead of step one for running, however I cannot test this on a different machine